kekyo/FlyFlint/README.md

 FlyFlint can store record fields into `Model` **except using ANY reflection**.
 The record data will be stored directly from `DbDataReader` by compile-time generated code.

+This is achieved by automatically inserting code that is almost equivalent to manually calling `DbDataReader.GetInt32()` or like.

 ## Environment